 For many divers like myself, a huge motivation is to keep waste from entering our oceans.
 Plastic pollution is one of the biggest problems our oceans are facing today.

 It is estimated that 8 million metric tons of plastics enter our ocean.
 That is on top of the estimated 150 million metric tons that are already circulating our marine environments.

-Those plastic pollute the water, destroy marine life habitats, and kill all the plant and animal species.
+Those plastic pollute the water, destroy marine life habitats, and kill all plant and animal species.
 Our lives depend on our oceans and if we continue on with the unsustainable way of living, we are essentially destroying and killing that which gives us life.

-In this day and age of consumerism, it is very difficult to rid ourselves from using plastic and other harmful materials.
+In this day and age of consumerism, it is very difficult to rid ourselves of using plastic and other harmful materials.
 And most often, out of convenience and price, we still choose products that are most likely to have a negative effect on us and the environment.